 The Abandoned Town In Maine That Most People Stay Far, Far Away From

-From the forests to the coastline, from the cities to the tiny towns tucked away from society, Maine has a way of hiding its most abandoned of places.
-As if the state isn’t quite sure what to do with those towns filled with ghosts.
+From the forests to the coastline, from the cities to the tiny towns tucked away from society, Maine has a way of hiding its most abandoned places.
+It’s almost as if the state isn’t quite sure what to do with those towns filled with ghosts.
 The stories are rampant and well-told.
 They’ve become a thing of legend.

 One of the most intriguing of these stories is one we don’t hear very often, but it hides one of the most incredible abandoned places in Maine.
 Swan Island is located in the Kennebec River and has been abandoned for many, many years.
 It’s a true ghost town in Maine.
-If you’re curious what Maine looks like when it been left to the wilds of nature, there’s quite a treat in store for you…we’ve found the creepiest abandoned town in Maine!
+If you’re curious about what Maine looks like when it has been left to the wilds of nature, there’s quite a treat in store for you…we’ve found the creepiest abandoned town in Maine!
 Is Swan Islan haunted?
 Perhaps.
 Is it interesting?
 Definitely.

 For some footage of this spot, you need to check out the video below, created by Dylan Magaster and uploaded to Youtube.
 It’s as if you’re walking through the town yourself!
 It’s perhaps one of the easiest ways to visit one of the most abandoned places in Maine.

 So what do you think?
 Is Swan Island haunted?
-If you love these creepy, abandoned spots in Maine?
-You don’t have to stop here!
-Make sure to click here to see the story of abandoned Bates Mill #5.
+If you love these creepy, abandoned spots in Maine, you don’t have to stop here!
+Make sure to check out the story of abandoned Bates Mill #5.
 It’s being reclaimed by nature and it makes for one of the most fascinating experiences in the heart of abandoned Maine.

 Maine is full of abandoned places, some fading back into nature and others that remain firmly entrenched in daily life but on their way out.
 Head to Eagle Lake to see the abandoned locomotives, the Old Town Underground Bunkers, the Moulton Saw Mill or, of course, the old Perkins Township on Swan Island.